Brock Hekking

-Broderick 'Brock' Adrianus Hekking (born October 6, 1991) is a former American football linebacker.
+Broderick 'Brock' Adrianus Hekking (born October 6, 1991) is an American former football linebacker.
 He played college football at Nevada.

 College career

-Hekking played college football at Nevada, where was named Second-team All-Mountain West twice.
+Hekking played college football at Nevada, where was named first team All-Mountain West and Second-team All-Mountain West twice.

 Professional career

 Hekking was signed by the Chargers as an undrafted free agent in 2015.
 He was placed on injured reserve on September 1, 2015.
 He was placed on injured reserve again on May 17, 2016, missing two straight seasons.

 On March 14, 2017, Hekking was waived by the Chargers with a failed physical designation.